 In contrast to the more solitary coming out struggle of Spa Night, Being 17 plays its variations on the theme of coming out through a teenage romance.
 There’s a bit of a city mouse/country mouse story here as Damien Kacey Mottet Klein lives with his mother Sandrine Kiberlain in a cozy mountain town.
 (His father, played by Alexis Loret, who comes in and out of the story, is a helicopter pilot in the French military, fighting in a Middle East conflict zone.)
 Thomas (Corentin Fila) is the adopted son of a farm family up in the mountains, and commutes several hours to school each day by hiking and by bus.

 Although we know Damien and Thomas are going to be the item as soon as the spot each other from across a classroom, rarely does a filmed gay teenage romance start so violently.
 They loathe each other at first, with Thomas tripping up Damien in class for showing off by reciting a Rimbaud poem.
 The two of them end up in frequent fights at school, so much so that it gains the attention of the administration and their parents.
 While trying to smooth things over between her son and Thomas’ parents, Damien’s mother, who is a doctor, discovers Thomas’ mother is pregnant, and begins taking care of her.
-When Thomas’ mother has to come into town to the hospital, Damien’s mother rather cluelessly invites Thomas to come live with them, leading the two boys to have to live in close quarters.
-It goes about as well as bringing in a new dog to live with a cat.
+When Thomas’ mother has to come into town to the hospital, Damien’s mother rather cluelessly invites Thomas to come live with them.
+It goes about as well as bringing in a dog to live with a cat.

 Both boys seem to wrestle with the expectations of masculinity.
 For Thomas, being a man means self-sufficiency and working hard on his parents’ farm, and shadow-boxing with his fear that as an adopted child, his parents would rather have a “real” son.
 For Damien, who takes combat fighting lessons from an older neighbor, being a man seems to mean living up to his father’s example of a soldier’s bravery.
 Rarely do gay coming of age films explore concepts and pressures of masculinity as deeply as Being 17.
 This isn’t the jock/effeminate boy fantasy of so many films.
 Damien and Thomas are competitive young men, desperate to show their independence, and their rivalry is only slowly and fitfully overcome by their desire for each other.

-It is typical of Téchiné, one of the most important post-New Wave French directors, to explore issues of gayness and coming of age from unexpected angles, dealing with multiple strands of identity.
+It is typical for Téchiné–one of the most important post New Wave French directors–to explore issues of gayness and coming of age from unexpected angles, and dealing with multiple strands of identity.
 Being 17 has been compared favorably to his most acclaimed film, Wild Reeds (1994), which portrays the sexual awakening of four students at a French boarding school against the backdrop of the Algerian war.
-Being 17 is a film exploring late adolescent love some two generations hence, but some of the internal boundaries are still there: Damien is the Gallic son of a decorated soldier, and it is suggested Thomas is Algerian.
+Being 17 is a film exploring late adolescent love some two generations hence, but some of the internal boundaries are still there: Damien is the Gallic son of a decorated soldier, and Thomas is probably Algerian.

 In the end, thank God for desire.
 Whatever the complexities of being gay in a multicultural society, the need for physical and emotional connection is still what draws us out of personal and social closets into the blinking, naked light of day.